-In an earlier blog, I detailed that Canada recorded its first ever surplus in bilateral direct investment with the U.S. last year.
+In Part 1, I detailed that Canada recorded its first ever surplus in bilateral direct investment with the U.S. last year.
 Direct Canadian investment in the United States was $17.1 billion greater last year than U.S. direct investment in Canada in 2008.
 This amount includes Canadian amounts used to purchase goods, materials, and businesses (such as Toronto-Dominion Bank’s purchase of Banknorth and Commerce Bancorp).

 In addition, the amounts invested by Canadians has also been used to purchase real estate country wide.
 Although the Canadian economy slowed in 2008 along with the economy here (although not as drastically), the flow of investment into United States real estate was unaffected.
 For example, Canadian purchases of U.S. real estate more than doubled in a year, from 11 percent to 23.5 percent.